tom111/SPP-LaTeX-Template/readme.md

   If you want to stay close to that suggestions, uncomment lines 8 and 9 in the .tex to activate Helvetica.

-- The finished proposal must not exceed 20 pages and is submitted through [elan](https://elan.dfg.de)
+- The finished proposal has a page limit of 17 pages for Sections 1-3 and an additional 8 pages for the remaining sections.
+Proposals are submitted through [elan](https://elan.dfg.de)

 - There are many sections which are not relevant to all proposals.